Eddison Cogan Lawyers

 Overview

-At Eddison Cogan Lawyers we practice collaborative family law to achieve cost-effective private resolutions to family conflict.
-So that there are no conflict-of-interest issues, we are not able to act for either party in any litigation.
+At Eddison Cogan Lawyers, we may EITHER act for one party OR we practice collaborative family law to achieve cost-effective private resolutions to family conflict.
+In both cases we are aiming towards Consent Orders and seeking to avoiding litigation.

-Christopher Eddison-Cogan is a qualified lawyer, holds a Master of Laws specialising in family law, an MBA and a diploma in theology.
+Christopher Eddison-Cogan is a qualified solicitor, holds a Master of Laws specialising in family law, an MBA and a diploma in theology.
 He has completed specialist family mediation training in the UK, including child inclusive mediation, and is regulated by the UK Solicitors Regulation Authority.
-In some circumstances, Christopher is assisted by Jennifer Hogan-Brown, a former registered nurse and former registered psychologist now practicing in the UK as a specialist family psychotherapist.
+In some circumstances, Christopher is assisted by Jennifer Hogan-Brown, a counselling psychologist now practicing in the UK as a specialist family psychotherapist, as well as by paralegals.

 In our collaborative model, agreement is more likely to be reached because the professionals are facilitating effective interpersonal communication in a legal context, not legal exchanges in a personal context.
 For some couples, an exchange of forms, perhaps even online, will be sufficient for an effective separation and divorce, but most require a facilitated end to the legal and emotional relationship in order to move forward with minimal distress and risk of long-term disadvantage.